apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US Government Debt Risk: A Million Simulations Show Danger Ahead**
+**OpenAI drops login requirements for ChatGPT's free version**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2024-04-01/us-government-debt-risk-a-million-simulations-show-danger-ahead).
+You can read more about it [here](https://arstechnica.com/information-technology/2024/04/openai-drops-login-requirements-for-chatgpts-free-version/).

 ## Requirements
 - Python 3.8